Technical

 Audio

 A movie theater is by default equipped with 5.1 or 7.1 audio, where most of the speech goes through a center channel.
 Prologic decoding is not standard in cinemas.
 When a DCP with only 2 channels is shown, anyone who is not seated in the centre of the room will only hear the left or right speaker.
 Also, the capabilities of the available subwoofers are not used. stereobeeld-2chstereobeeld-3ch To avoid this, Green DCP will always upmix towards 3.1 (Left, Centre, Right, LFE) with DTS-licenced software when you provide your film with mono or stereo tracks.
 This upmix will be delivered with the DCP as a standard 5.1 mix with muted surrounds.
-As an alternative you can supply your own 5.1, 7.1 or 3.1 mix.
+As an alternative you can supply your own 5.1, 7.1 or 3.1 mix or your Atmos master file.

 Subtitling